Snapmaker/Snapmaker2-Controller/README.md

 NOTE: if you build the source for first time, PlatformIO will download the relative libraries and toochains.
 It may take a few minutes.

-- After PlatformIO finishing the build, you will get two images
+- After PlatformIO finishing the build, you will get two images:
   - (Top)/.pioenvs/GD32F105/firmware.bin: image to be programmed into main controller
   - (Top)/.pioenvs/GD32F105/firmware.elf: image to be used in Ozone(online debug tool)

-- To clean previous build, just click the **clean** icon, or type command ***pio run -t clean*** in the terminal
+- To clean previous build, just click the **clean** icon, or type command ***pio run -t clean*** in the terminal.

 ### Program compiled firmware to main controller

-TBD
+You need to install [Luban](https://github.com/Snapmaker/Luban) to package the compiled firmware.

+First, Open `Settings -> Firmware Tool` in Luban, upload the compiled `firmware.bin`, click "Compile and Export".
+You will get a file with name like `Snapmaker2_V3.2.0_20201117.bin`, this is the packaged update file to be programmed.

+Then, Update your firmware via USB follow instructions in [How to update Firmware](https://forum.snapmaker.com/t/snapmaker-2-0-firmware-updates-and-downloads/5443/10) section.

 ## License